-- Ask someone to help you by holding the motorcycle upright. - Measure the distance between the rear axle and the fixed point again. - Make a note of the value as measurement B.
+- Hold the motorcycle upright with the aid of an assistant. - Measure the distance between the rear axle and the fixed point again. - Note down the value as dimension 3.

 The static sag is the difference between measurements 3 and 3.